WebSlinger88/Quizzical/README.md

 The colour scheme chosen for this website offers fluorescent, striking colours.
 There are two main colours (Purple & Gold) for this website, they're sure to impress!
 This was chosen because of the colours' positive vibe and feel-good effect.
+Here are the chosen colours:

 ![Website Colour Scheme](assets/images/readme/website-colours.png "Website Colour Scheme")